retrohax/hiterm/README.md

 # HITERM

-HITERM is a telnet client for your Lear Siegler ADM-3A "dumb" terminal.
+HITERM is a telnet client for your serial terminal.

 It runs on ESP8266 devices (NodeMCU, etc.) to connect the terminal to wifi.

-Once connected to a host, HITERM converts DEC VT100 commands to primitive commands understood by the terminal.

-This allows your terminal to run a lot of programs intended to run on a VT100.

-Some examples:
-1) Dope Wars
-2) Inform/z-machine text adventure games
-3) irssi (IRC client)
-4) other ncurses programs

-Currently supports the Lear Siegler ADM-3A.

-TODO:
-Hazeltine 1500
+If you happen to be using a Lear Siegler ADM-3A "dumb" terminal, HITERM can convert ANSI sequences to the primitive cursor control commands understood by the terminal.
+This allows your terminal to run a lot of programs it otherwise would not be able to.
+For example, Dope Wars on sdf.org, z-machine based text adventures, irssi (IRC) and many other ncurses programs.

+If I ever find a Soroc IQ-120, I'd like to add the ANSI support to it as well.

 ### QUICK START